FastAPI is a high-performance Python web framework for building APIs quickly and efficiently.

 (venv)

-in your terminal prompt, indicating that the virtual environment is active.
+in your terminal prompt, indicating that the virtual environment is active. - On Windows:

 Now, let's install the necessary packages for our project using pip